mooosakhan/mooosakhan/README.md

 <h4>
-👋 Hey there!🌟 Due to unforeseen circumstances, I've had to start fresh here on GitHub.
+👋 Hey there!
+Due to unforeseen circumstances, I've had to start fresh here on GitHub.
 My previous profile, where I had over a year's worth of repositories and a great community, unfortunately got deleted.
 </h4>

 - 🔭 I’m currently working on **Teacher's Exam Scheduling Software**

-- 🌱 I’m currently learning **React,gsap**
+- 🌱 I’m currently learning *three.js,gsap**

 - 👨‍💻 All of my projects are available at [Portfolio.netlify.app](Portfolio.netlify.app)